Life Cycle of Carpet Beetles

 Eggs & Larvae

 The life cycle of the carpet beetle begins when an adult female lays her eggs.
-Carpet beetles can lay their eggs indoors, although they may also infest the nests of birds, mice and other insects.
+Carpet beetles can lay their eggs indoors, although they may also infest the nests of birds, mice, and other insects.
 After mating near sources of light, females can lay more than 100 eggs at a time, which will hatch into larvae within seven to 35 days.
-Adults are capable fliers; therefore, carpet beetles can move from room to room, allowing for rapid infestation.
-Carpet beetle larvae feed on feathers, fur, silk, wool and other natural materials.
 Larvae can survive for several weeks without food.

 Pupae & Adults